-Sun protection is a very important precaution to take in protecting against skin cancer and in fighting the signs of aging.
-Each year there are over one million new cases of skin cancer in the United States.
+Sun protection is an important precaution to guard against skin cancer and reducing signs of aging.
+Each year, there are over 1 million new cases of skin cancer in the U.S.

 To help protect your skin from the damaging effects of UV rays:

-Use sunscreen.
 Choose a sunscreen that has sun-protection factor (SPF) of 15 or higher that screens out both UVB and UVA rays.
-Always use plenty of sunscreen and reapply as directed on the package label.
+Always use plenty of sunscreen, and reapply as directed on the package label.